intel-unesp-mcp/infieri2019-session1/README.md

 ```

 **2.2.11** In this final activity for Part 2 we will work on a more
 realistic MPI application.
-Take a look at the source file montecarlo.c,
+Take a look at the source file `montecarlo.c`,
 a sample program that estimates de value of π (pi) using the Monte Carlo
 method.
-For more details please check the link below (Chapter 3):
+For more details please check the link below:

 <http://software.intel.com/en-us/articles/using-the-intel-mpi-library-on-intel-xeon-phi-coprocessor-systems>

-Let us start by generating binaries for the Xeon® processors and the Xeon
+Let us start by generating binaries for the Xeon processors and the Xeon
-Phi™ coprocessors, and then transfer the corresponding binary to the
+Phi coprocessors, and then transfer the corresponding binary to the
 coprocessors:

 ```